theforeman/pulpcore-packaging/automation/README.md

 ### Run

+Execute `update_packaging.sh` which will do the following:

 1. create an empty directory to host the resulting packages
+2. check if there is an `packaging.env` file
-2. pass the directory as a volume for `/app/packaging` to the container:
+3. pass the directory and optionally the `packaging.env` file to the container:
 ```
 podman run --rm --volume $(pwd)/packaging/:/app/packaging/:Z  --env-file packaging.env tfm-pulpcore-builder
 ```